"

 The Association of American Educators (AAE)

-Another organization that has helped define what it means for teachers to be ethical is the Association of American Educators (AAE).
-The AAE is a non-union, non-partisan professional educators organization focused on student achievement.
-Like the National Education Association, the AAE has developed a code of ethics to guide the behaviors of educators.
+The Association of American Educators (AAE also helps define the meaning of ethics for teachers.
+A nonunion, nonpartisan professional educators organization focused on student achievement, the AAE, like the NEA, has developed a code of ethics to guide the behaviors of educators.
 This code of ethics aims to ensure educators can provide a nurturing learning environment that allows all students to reach their potential.

 The Association of American Educators Code of Ethics for Educators[6]: